Packet Switching

 Connectionless

 Packets transmitted without establishing a connection beforehand.
-Simple.
-Flexible.
+Also called a datagram service.

 Forwarding

-The process of switching a packet from an input line to an output line.
-Done by routers using forwarding tables.
-Each router maintains a forwarding table mapping from destination address to next hop.
+Switching a packet from an input line to an output line.
+Each router maintains a forwarding table mapping destination addresses to next hops.

 Connection-Oriented